Courses and Conferences in Cognitive Neuroscience and Neurodiversity

 Evidence-Based Practices

-The global trends highlighted above are relevant and confirm that investing in neuroeducation aligns with the worldwide focus on improving educational quality and student well-being.
+The global trends highlighted above are relevant and confirm that investing in cognitive neuroscience aligns with the worldwide focus on improving educational quality and student well-being.

-Therefore, the robust and growing body of research in neuroeducation provides compelling evidence for the potential benefits of investing in these conferences and courses.
+Therefore, the robust and growing body of research in cognitive neuroscience provides compelling evidence for the potential benefits of investing in these conferences and courses.

 Undoubtedly, this constitutes an investment in evidence-based strategies that are likely to lead to positive outcomes for students, staff, and the institution as a whole.